Devashish-Sonawane/Big-Foot/Assignment_2/README.md

 cd Scripts/task6/
 docker-compose up -d
 ```
-- if you succeed in the start-up, you see:
+- If you succeed in the start-up, you see:
   - http://localhost:8764/
   - http://localhost:8765/